Molinari, the 2018 hero, says he’ll miss upcoming Ryder Cup

 Molinari and Fleetwood played in the same grouping for the opening two rounds this week but their performances stood in sharp contrast.

-Fleetwood ended the tournament in a tie for second behind Danish winner Nicolai Højgaard.
+Fleetwood ended the tournament in a tie for second behind Danish winner Nicolai Hojgaard.

 So, did Molinari suggest a new partner for Fleetwood at this year’s Ryder Cup, which will be held Sept.
 24-26?